gwagstaff/kali-docker-homelab/README.md

 Once the container is built and running you will see the following new directories that are mapped in to the container:

-* `kali-db` - Holds the postgresdb data so you can keep the same database between runs.
-For example, your Metasploit database.

-* `kali-root ` - This is your home directory in the container, aka `/root`.

 ## Help

 ```bash